orionjs/orioncms-documentation/docs/accounts/roles.md

 You can check the full documentation of ```nicolaslopezj:roles``` [here](http://github.com/nicolaslopezj/roles).

 ## Creating roles
+To create a new role
 ```js
 myRole = new Roles.Role('my-role');
 ```

+## Role Allow/Deny Rules
-Then you can set custom roles for that specific role
+You can then set custom allow/deny rules for specific roles to allow/deny users with the role certain actions

 ```js
 myRole.allow(action, rule);